Serve in aCoupe glass

-When made to Lucas Bols original specification: 1 shot Bols Genever, 1 shot Bolls Butterscotch liqueur and ¾ shot sweet vermouth, this drink has a great flavour but lacks balls (or perhaps I should say Bols).
-Hence the formula above which is heavy on the Genever with equal parts butterscotch liqueur and sweet vermouth.
-It's even better when an Oude Gevever is used rather than a Jonge as this amplifies the butterscotch notes.
+When made to Lucas Bols original specification: 1 shot Bols Genever, 1 shot Bols Butterscotch liqueur and ¾ shot sweet vermouth, this drink has a great flavour but lacks balls (or perhaps I should say Bols).
+Hence, the above formula is heavy on the genever with equal parts butterscotch liqueur and sweet vermouth.
+It's even better with an oude genever rather than a jonge as this amplifies the butterscotch notes.

-My (Simon Difford's) adaptation of a recipe I discovered in January 2014 at The House of Bols, Amsterdam, Netherlands.
+My adaptation of a recipe I discovered in January 2014 at The House of Bols in Amsterdam, Netherlands.

 One serving of Buttercup cocktail contains 202 calories.